MrBreadWater/project-kronos-data-collector/README.md

 # project-kronos-data-collector
-Simple Octoprint Plugin to collect a dataset for Project Kronos: https://github.com/MrBreadWater/project-kronos
+Simple Octoprint Plugin to collect a Neural Network dataset of 3D Printing timelapses.

 # Install
 Project Kronos Data Collector is pending acceptance into the official Octoprint Plugin Repository.
 Until then, install like so: